vinaychilukuri/vinaychilukuri.github.io/_cases/0 - 2GUD-redesign.md

 ### Design exploration

-While we would have influencer content that would showcase trendy selection - not every product would have a video associated with it and not every video would be consumed by people.
+While we would have influencer content that would showcase trendy selection - not every product would have a video associated with it and not every video would be watched.

-It is important to showcase the selection that we have on 2GUD.
+It was important to showcase the diverse selection that we have on 2GUD.
 So, selection discovery is definitely an important goal we had in mind when designing.

 <div class='img-section top'>
 <div class='row'>